|Staff||Managing Partners||Governing Council|

 Lydia Mendoza joined Northern Sierra Partnership in 2014, to help manage our multi-pronged fundraising strategy and support it with compelling communication and marketing material.
-Lydia previously worked for Project Homeless Connect where she managed a program the provided dentures to underserved populations and provided case management to the homeless or at-risk of becoming homeless.
+Lydia previously worked for Project Homeless Connect where she managed a program that provided dentures to underserved populations and provided case management to the homeless or at-risk of becoming homeless.

 Back to top